 Kidney-shaped pools are shaped like two off-centered ovals or circles that are intertwined, featuring an indentation in the middle.
 Kidney-shaped pools are elegant and tend to look more natural in outside settings.

 Figure eight pools are centered interlocking circles, with indentions on either side, just like the number 8.
 One side can be larger than the other, allowing deep ends to have more space.
 The indentations show clear indications of where deep water begins, so they are great for families with small children.

 Free form pools are made of concrete and can take virtually any shape a pool owner would like.
 They blend with nature easily and appear more organic in outdoor settings.
 They are easy to incorporate with landscaping and homeowners can take advantage of more space when the shape is customized.

 Contact the Pool Design Experts at Anthony & Sylvan Pools

 Our inground pool design consultants will work with homeowners to determine the best material for their pool, along with the shapes and design that comply with them.
 We take current and future landscaping, family needs, water features, decking, and budget all into consideration when designing you dream pool.

-Contact Anthony & Sylvan Pools today to schedule a free consultation by calling 1-866-617-9273 or filling out an online contact form.
+Contact Anthony & Sylvan Pools today to schedule a free consultation by filling out our online contact form.